hemanthk92/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**
+No we are not able to ge the LED to glow the range of the potentionmeter.
+Arudino cannot output an analog voltage.

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**
+We have to modify the pin #.
 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**
+Analog write uses PWM so it sends current signal many times on and off in a second. digitwrite produces a constant signal.
+Why does the PWM change the fade of the light?
+Shouldnt it just be turning on and off a lot ?

 ## Part F. FRANKENLIGHT!!!